Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 !!! info "TLDR"

 	Blazam adds a layer of abstraction to Active Directory permissions.
-By including an `Access Level` layer between the OU permissions and the group assinged, you can create a single ACL rule and reuse it for as many groups on as many OU's as you'd like.
+By including an `Access Level` layer between the OU permissions and the group assigned, you can create a single ACL rule and reuse it for as many groups on as many OU's as you'd like.

 The `Access Level`'s you define can be reused or combined to create exactly the configuration you desire.